 - Enter the password for the document, and click OK

 If you cannot edit your Word document, it’s probably protected with a password.
 In case you don’t want to enter the password every time you access the document, you’ll need to disable document protection, and delete the password.

 After performing this, you should be able to edit your Word 2016 document normally, without any interruptions.

-There’s one more thing that could prevent your from editing your Word 2016 document, and that is expired Office 2016 trial.
+There’s one more thing that could prevent you from editing your Word 2016 document, and that is the expired Office 2016 trial.

 - Go to Search, type regedit, and open Registry Editor.

 - Now, just click on the Data key, and delete it

 This action will reset Word 2016, along with the bug that prevents you from editing documents.

 As much as add-ins are useful in Office apps, a corrupt add-in can cause big problems.
 So, we’re going to disable that troublesome add-in to see if Word functions well without it.

 But since we can’t surely know which add-in causes problems, we’ll have to disable them all at once.
 Here’s how to do that: